Charlotte Checkers (1956–1977): Southern Hockey League, 1973–1977

 The four teams in the EHL's Southern Division, including the Checkers, broke away to form the Southern Hockey League (SHL) in 1973.
 In the new league, Patrick J. Kelly took over coaching duties in all four seasons.
 Garry Swain led the SHL in scoring with 98 points.
-Charlotte finished second place in the 1973–74 season, then defeated Greensboro in six games in the first round of the playoffs, but lost the finals in seven games to the Roanoke Valley Rebels.
+Charlotte finished second in the 1973–74 season and defeated Greensboro in six games in the first round of the playoffs, but lost the finals in seven games to the Roanoke Valley Rebels.

 In the 1974–75 season, Charlotte began secondary affiliations with World Hockey Association teams, and the California Golden Seals, in addition to the existing agreement with Buffalo.
 Steve Hull led the SHL in scoring with 114 points.
-The Checkers finished first place in the regular season with 101 points, defeated Roanoke in four games in the first round of the playoffs, and defeated the Hampton Gulls in six games in the finals, to win the Crockett Cup.
+The Checkers finished with 101 points for the best record in the league.
+In the playoffs, they defeated defending champion Roanoke in four games in the first round, and defeated the Hampton Gulls in six games in the finals to win the Crockett Cup.

-In the 1975–76 season, Charlotte repeated first place in the regular season with 94 points.
+In the 1975–76 season, Charlotte earned 94 points, and had the league's best regular season record for the second consecutive season.
 Yvon Dupuis led the SHL with 52 goals scored.
-In the playoffs, Charlotte defeated Roanoke in six games in the first round, and then won a second consecutive Crockett Cup in five games over Hampton.
+In the playoffs, Charlotte defeated Roanoke in six games in the first round to reach the finals for the third time.
+They won a second Crockett Cup in five games over Hampton.
+This was not enough to prevent the syndicate that owned the team from pulling out of the league.
+In July, a group led by car dealer and former Ford Motor Company executive Gar Laux stepped forward to acquire the franchise.

 The 1976–77 season was cut short when the SHL folded due to financial issues.
 The final Checkers game was played on January 30, 1977 against the revived Baltimore Clippers.
 Charlotte was in third place at that time, and folded along with the league.
+Laux was willing to ice a team in 1977-78, but in May 1977 said that "there's no league for us to join."

+Professional hockey returned to Charlotte in 1993, when an East Coast Hockey League expansion team began play as the Charlotte Checkers.